decentespresso/de1app/documentation/decent_user_interface.md

 **dui page add**  _page_name ?-option option_value ...?_

->Declares a new GUI page.  _page_name_  can only have letters, numbers and underscores, and page names cannot be duplicated.
+>Declares a new GUI page and creates its background canvas element (either an image or a solid color rectange).  _page_name_  can only have letters, numbers and underscores, and page names cannot be duplicated.

 >Named options:

 >**-theme**  _theme_name_

-> >Uses the aspects of the **page** type from theme  _theme_name_  instead of the aspects from the currently active theme.
+> >Defines the theme to use for creating all the visual items of the page (during the **setup** actions).
 Used rarely, as the usual choice is to apply the default options from the current theme.
+The theme used when creating a page can be queried at any moment with <a href="#dui_page_theme">dui page theme</a>.

-> >Use the special value "**none**" as  _theme_name_  to not apply any aspects to the visual item.
+> >DUI will change temporarily the theme to  _theme_name_  while running the page *setup* actions if it differs from the active theme at that moment, and set it back after the page is setup.
+This means that the theme never needs to be set of modified in the setup actions themselves.

 >**-style**  _style_name*